iLib-js/iLib/README.md

 iLib
 ====

-iLib is an internationalization library written in pure Javascript.
-It does not require any other libraries to function, and can run equally well in various browsers on various OS's (including mobile), nodejs, webOS, Qt/QML, or rhino.
+iLib is an internationalization library written in pure ES4 Javascript.
+It does not require any other libraries to function, and can run equally well in various older and newer browsers, on various OS's (including mobile), nodejs, webOS, Qt/QML, RingoJS, React/Enact, or rhino.

 What Can iLib Do?
 ------